ESA-eodashboards/eodashboard-narratives/sea-ice-freeboard-thickness.md

 Collecting repeated height measurements of the Earth’s ice from space is an important way to view changes happening over the course of seasons and years.
 While ICESat-2 can only measure the height of Earth’s ice, scientists utilize special formulas (based on Archimedes' principle) to take those height measurements and turn them into measurements of sea ice freeboard that includes the ice above and below the waterline.

 ## Map Example <!--{as="eox-map" style="width: 100%; height: 500px;" layers='[{"type":"Tile","properties":{"id":"SITI_IS2SITMOGR4-cog-2021-04-01T00:00:00Z"},"source":{"type":"XYZ","urls":["https://openveda.cloud/api/raster/cog/tiles/WebMercatorQuad/{z}/{x}/{y}?resampling_method=nearest&bidx=1&colormap_name=plasma&rescale=0.0,4.0&url=s3://veda-data-store/IS2SITMOGR4-cog/IS2SITMOGR4_01_202104_005_002.tif"]}},{"type":"Tile","properties":{"id":"Terrain Light Stereographic North"},"source":{"type":"TileWMS","urls":["https://sxcat-demo.eox.at/sxcat_maps/wms"],"params":{"layers":"sx-cat_ortho680500","format":"image/png"}}}]' zoom="1.4076931936914734" center=[-65.82427470346784,81.0891663077961] }-->

+## ESA's CryoSat-2 and Envisat

+While measurements from ICESat-2 can be used to determine the height and freeboard of polar sea ice, scientists also rely on ESA and the CryoSat-2 mission to measure sea ice thickness.
+Researchers at ESA provide monthly measurements of sea ice thickness from the CryoSat-2 and Envisat radar altimeters and other supporting missions.

+Watch this video to learn how ESA measures sea ice thickness from space.